DMSC-Instrument-Data/MDSpaceFillingPrototype/docs/bit_interleaving.md

 require prior computation of bit masks or writing of overly specific functions as with the bit masking approach.

-This method uses a calculation of where a git should end up in the interleaved integer based on the position of the bit in the input integer and the index of the integer in the coordinate.
+This method uses a calculation of where a bit should end up in the interleaved integer based on the position of the bit in the input integer and the index of the integer in the coordinate.